PDAL/PDAL/doc/stages/readers.ept.rst

 Example
 --------------------------------------------------------------------------------

-This example downloads a small area around the the Statue of Liberty from the New York City data set (4.7 billion points) which can be viewed in its entirety in `Potree`_ or `Plasio`_.
+This example downloads a small area around the the Statue of Liberty from the New York City data set (4.7 billion points) which can be viewed in its entirety in `Potree`_.

 .. code-block:: json